aaronnhan/TwitterScraperPublic/README.md

 Twitter data scraper

-I have hosted this project on a free web server.
+I had hosted this project on a free web server, but unfortunately heroku no longer offers free hosting.
-It is a little slow to load because it is free.
-Please be patient!
-Check it out here: https://nhan-scraper.herokuapp.com